boscoh/peptagram/readme.md

     import peptagram.proteins

     proteins, source_names = peptagram.tpp.get_proteins_and_sources(
-        'example/tpp/hca-lysate-16.prot.xml',
-        ['example/tpp/hca-lysate-16.pep.xml'],
-        peptide_error=max(errors))
+        'tpp/hca-lysate-16.prot.xml',
+        ['tpp/hca-lysate-16.pep.xml'],
+        peptide_error=0.05,
+        protein_error=0.01)

 However, for our purposes, these files are lacking the protein sequences required for the visualization, so protein sequences must be loaded in from `.fasta` files.
+Before we do that, we will define a sequence ID function:

+    def clean_seqid(seqid):
+      if '|' in seqid:
+        return seqid.split('|')[1]
+      else:
+        return seqid

+The reason for this is simply that noone seems to be agree on the exact format of sequence identifiers, and so the pepXML and fasta files may differ ever so slightly in format, thereby rendering the matching impossible.
+As such, a seqid cleaning function is always available to make the seqids consistent, in both directions.
+Then

     peptagram.proteins.load_fasta_db_into_proteins(
-        proteins, '../db/HUMAN.fasta')
+        proteins,
+        'tpp/HUMAN.fasta',
+        clean_seqid=clean_seqid,
+        iso_leu_isomerism=False)

 __OPTIONAL:__ As before, if `.mzML` files were used to generate the search results, then the MS/MS spectra can be read in to generate the spectra visulaizations: